 A CUFES will be used to sample fish eggs and invertebrate zooplankton from near surface waters at regular intervals throughout the survey.
 The system consists of a concentrator and collector that are connected to the ship's main sea chest and associated pump.
 This pump will be running continuously throughout the survey once the first CUFES sample is taken.
 The Bridge will be notified when a CUFES sample is taken, if requested, otherwise the CUFES log book will remain available for officers to copy for their records.
-No special operations by the ship will be needed for sampling while underway; however, a sample may be collected on station during CTD deployment and may require the ship to hold position until sampling is complete.
+No special operations by the ship will be needed for sampling while underway.
 Samples will be preserved and remain in 95% ETOH.
-In the areas where the SEAMAP state partners collect standard plankton samples (i.e., bongo, neuston, CTD), Pisces will steam the track line while CUFES samples are collected.
-The FPC will remain in contact with the state partners and in the event they are unable to sample any of their designated stations, Pisces will stop at these stations and deploy the standard gear.
+In the areas where the SEAMAP state partners collect standard plankton samples (i.e. bongo, neuston, CTD), Gordon Gunter will steam the track line while CUFES samples are collected.
+The FPC will remain in contact with the state partners and in the event they are unable to sample any of their designated stations, Gordon Gunter will stop at these stations and deploy the standard gear.